 Peter Jackson’s ground-breaking Lord of The Rings trilogy transported Tolkien fans straight to the heart of Middle Earth in this epic adventure.
 Now fans are waiting with baited breath for The Hobbit: An Unexpected Journey.
 Jackson used some of the most advanced cinema technology to weave the magical tale for the first three movies, and if you’re expecting more of the same (and better!) you won’t be disappointed!
+Let’s take a look at the cinema technology behind The Hobbit.

 This time Jackson will be using the latest cinema sound technology, Dolby® Atmos™, which uses overhead speakers in addition to surrounds, creating a natural, realistic sound experience.
 The sound can move around the theatre to create dynamic effects.
 The result is a lifelike cinema audio experience that uses up to 64 speakers.